Towards Understanding the Dynamics of Gaussian-Stein Variational Gradient Descent: Introduction

-\item \textbf{\textit{Finite-particle results}:} We study the finite-particle SVGD systems in both continuous and discrete time for Gaussian targets.
+\begin{itemize}[leftmargin=0.2in] \item \textbf{\textit{Mean-field results}:} We study the dynamics of Gaussian--SVGD in the mean-field setting and establish linear convergence for both Gaussian and strongly log-concave targets.
+As an example of the obtained results, \cref{tab:rates} shows the convergence rates of covariance for centered Gaussian families for several revelant algorithms.
+All of them will be introduced later in \cref{sec:manifoldnew,sec:dynamicsgaussian}.
+We also establish the well-posedness of the solutions for the mean-field PDE and discrete particle systems that govern SVGD with bilinear kernels (see \cref{sec:propertymeanfieldpde}).
+Prior work by~\citet{lu2019scaling} requires that the kernel be radial which rules out the important class of bilinear kernels that we consider. \citet{he2022regularized} relaxed the radial kernel assumption.
+However, they required boundedness assumptions which we avoid in this work for the case of bilinear kernels. \item \textbf{\textit{Finite-particle results}:} We study the finite-particle SVGD systems in both continuous and discrete time for Gaussian targets.
 We show that for SVGD with a bilinear kernel if the target and initializer are both Gaussian, the mean-field convergence can be uniform in time (See \cref{thm:unifconlinear}).
 To the best of our knowledge, this is the first uniform in time result for SVGD dynamics and should be contrasted with the double exponential dependency on $t$ for nonparametric SVGD~\citep{lu2019scaling,shi2022finite}.
-Our numerical simulations suggest that similar results should hold for certain classes of non-Gaussian target as well for Gaussian-SVGD.
+Our numerical simulations suggest that similar results should hold for certain classes of non-Gaussian target as well for Gaussian--SVGD.
 We also study the convergence \ref{itm:2} by directly solving the finite-particle systems (See \cref{thm:updatemutct,thm:discncontt}).
-Moreover, in Theorem~\ref{thm:discndisct}, assuming centered Gaussian targets, we obtain a linear rate for covariance convergence in the finite-particles, discrete-time setting, precisely characterizing the step size choice for the practical algorithm. \item \textbf{\textit{Unifying algorithm frameworks}:} We propose two unifying algorithm frameworks for finite-particle, discrete-time implementations of the Gaussian-SVGD dynamics.
+Moreover, in Theorem~\ref{thm:discndisct}, assuming centered Gaussian targets, we obtain a linear rate for covariance convergence in the finite-particles, discrete-time setting, precisely characterizing the step size choice for the practical algorithm. \item \textbf{\textit{Unifying algorithm frameworks}:} We propose two unifying algorithm frameworks for finite-particle, discrete-time implementations of the Gaussian--SVGD dynamics.
 The first approach assumes access to samples from Gaussian densities with the mean and covariance depending on the current time instance of the dynamics.
 The second is a purely particle-based approach, in that, it assumes access only to an initial set of samples from a Gaussian density.
 In particular, we show that three previously proposed methods from \cite{galy2021flexible,lambert2022variational} for GVI emerge as special cases of the proposed frameworks, by picking different bilinear kernels, thereby further strengthening the connections between GVI and the kernel choice in SVGD.
 Furthermore, we conduct experiments for eight algorithms that can be implied from our framework, and observe that the particle-based algorithms are invariably more stable than density-based ones.
 Notably one of the new particle-based algorithms emerging from our analysis outperforms existing approaches. \end{itemize}